 An exploration of the fundamentals of various storytelling techniques, including lyric, epic, and dramatic forms, poetry and prose, a wide array of narrative structures, and various approaches to thematic content.
-Through the historical examination of selected works of fiction, poetry, drama, and cinema, and homework and in-class writing assignments, the student will become familiar with key strategies in the creation of effective and engaging narratives.
+Through the historical examination of selected works of fiction, poetry, drama, and cinema, the student will become familiar with key strategies in the creation of effective and engaging narratives.
 Special emphasis will be placed upon the manner in which both narrative and thematic content is communicated through the image.
 (3 credits)

-Digital Filmmaking General Education
+General Education Course Descriptions